knative/eventing/sample/gcp_pubsub_function/README.md

 # This will show the Revision that was created by our configuration:
 kubectl get revisions -l serving.knative.dev/configuration=gcp-pubsub-function -o yaml

-# This will show the available EventSources that you can generate a feed from:
+# This will show the available EventSources that you can generate a flow from:
 kubectl get eventsources -o yaml

-# This will show the available EventTypes that you can generate a feed from:
+# This will show the available EventTypes that you can generate a flow from:
 kubectl get eventtypes -o yaml
 ```